lsoumille/vicc-project/notes.md

 - Develop a scheduler that performs load balancing using a next fit algorithm (flag nextFit).
 You should observe fewer penalties with regards to the naive scheduler.

+For the next fit algorithm, the idea is to store the last host ID where the VM was allocated.
+In our implementation, the search for the next allocation starts at host ID+1.
+If we arrive at the last host and the allocation is not possible, we start again at the beginning of the hosts list (at host ID=0).

 With the naive method, the output for all days is the following:

 Incomes:    12398,59€